net-titech/net-titech.github.io/_posts/2017-03-28-community.md

 **Learning Latent Block Structure in Weighted Networks**.
 Christopher Aicher et al. Journal of Complex Networks.
 2015 - _Choong_
 {: .notice}
 > An stochastic blockmodelling approach for weighted networks.
-More to come.
+MATLAB implementation can be found at the author's [site](http://tuvalu.santafe.edu/~aaronc/wsbm/)